Beastdzns/LOP-Batching-Cross-Chain-Swap/README.md

 User Request:
 The user wants to swap:

-- 10 DAI
+- 100 Maker1 Token

-- 5 ETH
+- 50 Maker2 Token

-- 3 SHIB
+- 75 Maker3 Token

-Into USDC.
+Into Taker Token.

 Batch Swap Execution:
 The platform takes the following steps internally:

-- Swap 10 DAI for USDC at the current exchange rate.
+- Swap 100 Maker1 for Taker Token at the current exchange rate(1 Maker1 = 2 Taker).

-- Swap 5 ETH for USDC at the current exchange rate.
+- Swap 50 Maker2 for Taker Token at the current exchange rate(1 Maker2 = 0.5 Taker).

-- Swap 3 BAT for USDC at the current exchange rate.
+- Swap 75 Maker3 for Taker Token at the current exchange rate(1 Maker3 = 2 Taker).

 This happens in a single transaction.